Begin (The Millennium album): Production

 Following the release of Eternity's Children's debut album, Curt Boettcher and Keith Olsen began a new project that included members of the Ballroom and Sagittarius called the Millennium.
 Sandy Salisbury would later explain that "After the Ballroom disbanded, I got discouraged.
 I left music for a spell.
 But not writing.
 I got myself a sound-on-sound recorder and made my own demos.
 I recorded these late into the night in my rented North Hollywood house." before he was invited to record as part of the group with Boettcher.
 Unlike Sagittarius, the Millennium was described as "the original vision" of Boettcher.
 Mike Fennelly of the group stated that a "We were very enthusiastic about the creativity that was indeed at a high level for the initial writing, demo and master recording."

 The recording was completed between March and August 1968.
 (Note: David Howard writes that the album was finished by July 1968 and was issued that month, but the liner notes to the 2008 CD reissue indicate that two tracks were recorded in August.)
 Certain songs on the album, including "5 AM", "I Just Want to Be Your Friend", "The Island", "Some Sunny Day" and "Karmic Dream Sequence no. 1" were actually recorded by Boettcher's previous group the Ballroom.
 Columbia acquired the rights to these songs from Steve Clark as part of its buy-out of Curt's Our Productions contract.
 Guitarist and songwriter Joey Stec stated that Columbia "put them on the record.
 But I don't really believe we had to.
 That was just because we had no management."
-On the album's completion, Columbia invested $100,000 into the recording making it the most expensive record recorded by 1968.
+On the album's completion, Columbia invested $100,000 into the recording, making it the most expensive record made by 1968.
 Much of the budget was due to Boettcher's method of preparing the record during the studio hours.